Disassembling the engine

 8. Disconnect the additional elements located on the inlet side.

-9. Fix the engine on the assembly stand.
+9. Secure the engine to the assembly stand.

 • 1.Install the special tool.